zhutchens1/g3groups/readme.md

 v<sub>proj</sub><sup>fit</sup> = 7.558N<sub>giants</sub> + 40.060 [km/s]
 </div>

 We find that optimal values for associating dwarfs are 3R<sub>proj</sub><sup>fit</sup> and 4.5v<sub>proj</sub><sup>fit</sup>.
 These scale factors raise the fit to the radii (or velocity boundaries) that would have enclosed nearly-all giant galaxies at a given giant-only group N. Therefore, we associate dwarf galaxies to the giant-only groups within these boundaries.
-A cartoon diagram is shown below to illustrate this concept, as well as the multiplicity function for groups containing giants and dwarfs.
+A cartoon diagram is shown below to illustrate this concept.

 <img src="images/assocdiagram2.jpeg" width="500" align='center'/>